JKhawaja/rest-example/README.md

 ## Build

 Assuming a working Go Environment ....
-Inside repo's top directory: `go get ./...` + `go build .`
+Inside repo's top directory: `make repo`

 Can vendor dependencies using the `dep` tool.